 Early recognition of abnormalities is of utmost importance for successful management of critically ill foals.
-(Also see Overview of Management of the Neonate in Large Animals.)
+(Also see Overview of Management of the Neonate in Large Animals Overview of Management of the Neonate in Large Animals Appropriate management in the peripartum period can substantially reduce morbidity and mortality for large animal dams and their offspring.
+As much as 5% of foals, 5%–10% of calves, and 10%–15%... read more .)
 Immediately after birth, the cardiovascular and respiratory systems of the foal must adapt to extra-uterine life.
 These critical events can be undermined by factors such as inadequate lung development, surfactant deficiency (primary or secondary), viral or bacterial infection, placental abnormalities, in utero hypoxia, and meconium aspiration.

 The righting reflex is present as the foal exits the birth canal, as is the withdrawal reflex.
-Cranial nerve responses are intact at birth, but the menace response may take as long as 2 wk to fully develop.
+Cranial nerve responses are intact at birth, but the menace response may take as long as 2 weeks to fully develop.
 Absence of a menace reflex should not be considered diagnostic of visual deficits in newborn foals.
-The suckle reflex should be strong by 10 min of birth.
-Within 1 hr of birth, healthy foals demonstrate auditory orientation with unilateral pinna control.
+The suckle reflex should be strong within 10 minutes of birth.
+Within 1 hour of birth, healthy foals demonstrate auditory orientation with unilateral pinna control.
 The normal pupillary angle is ventromedial in the newborn; this angle gradually becomes dorsomedial throughout the first month of life.
-Foals may attempt to rise within 20 min of birth; most should stand on their own within 1 hr and nurse by 2 hr.
-Some foals defecate shortly after standing, but many will not attempt to defecate until after successfully suckling, about 3 hr after birth.
-First urination is more variable, with fillies usually urinating before colts.
-It is not unusual for colts not to “drop” their penis when urinating for the first few days of life because of the persistence of a normal tissue frenulum within the prepuce.
-The penis should not be forced from the prepuce; the frenulum will resolve without treatment.
+Foals may attempt to rise within 20 minutes of birth; most should stand on their own within 1 hour and nurse by 2 hours.

 Most newborn foals make the transition to extra-uterine life easily.
 However, for those with difficulties (eg, dystocia, premature placental separation), it is of utmost importance to recognize and institute appropriate resuscitation procedures.
-A modified Apgar scoring system has been developed as a guide to initiate resuscitation and estimate the level of fetal compromise (see Table: Modified Apgar Score for Equine Neonates).
+A modified Apgar scoring system has been developed as a guide to initiate resuscitation and estimate the level of fetal compromise ( see Table: Modified Apgar Score for Equine Neonates Modified Apgar Score for Equine Neonates ).
 A brief physical examination should also be performed before starting resuscitation, because of humane issues concerning resuscitation of foals with serious birth deformities (such as severe limb contracture and hydrocephalus, among others).

 The initial assessment begins during the presentation of the foal in the birth canal.
 Although the following applies primarily to the birth of a foal from a high-risk pregnancy, quiet and rapid evaluation can be performed during any attended birth.
 The goal in the normal birth of a healthy foal is to minimally disturb the bonding process between mare and foal.
 This also applies to a high-risk birth, although some disruption of normal bonding is inevitable.

 The fetus is normally hypoxemic compared with the newborn foal, and this hypoxia is largely responsible for the maintenance of fetal circulation by generation of pulmonary hypertension.
 During normal parturition, mild asphyxia occurs and results in fetal responses that lead to a successful transition to extra-uterine life.
 If more than mild asphyxia occurs, the fetus is stimulated to breathe in utero; this is known as primary asphyxia.
-If the initial breathing effort resulting from the primary asphyxia is not effective, a second gasping period occurs within several minutes known as secondary asphyxia.
+If the initial breathing effort resulting from the primary asphyxia is not effective, a second gasping period (termed secondary asphyxia) occurs within several minutes.
 If asphyxia does not improve, the foal enters a stage called “secondary apnea,” which is irreversible unless resuscitation is initiated.
 Therefore, the first priority of neonatal resuscitation is establishing an airway and breathing for the foal.
 Foals that are not spontaneously breathing are assumed to be in secondary apnea.

 If the foal does not breathe or move spontaneously to right itself within seconds of birth, tactile stimulation is necessary (eg, drying with a towel).
 If tactile stimulation does not result in spontaneous breathing, the foal should be intubated immediately and manually ventilated.
 Mouth-to-nose ventilation can be used if nasotracheal tubes or a bag-valve-mask is not readily available.
 Hyperventilation with 100% oxygen is suggested to be the best choice to reverse fetal circulation; however, evidence from human medicine suggests there are no apparent disadvantages in using room air instead.

-Drug therapy should be started if a nonperfusing rhythm persists for >30–60 sec in the face of chest compressions.
+Drug therapy should be started if a nonperfusing rhythm persists for >30–60 seconds in the face of chest compressions.
 Epinephrine remains the drug of choice at a dosage of 0.01–0.02 mg/kg, IV.
 If given through the nasotracheal tube, the dosage should be 0.05–0.1 mg/kg.
-Epinephrine can be repeated every 2–3 min during compressions, coinciding with the 10-sec assessments between rounds of compressions.
-Vasopressin (0.6 U/kg, every 10–20 min) is gaining attention as a cardiovascular resuscitation drug, but experience in foals is limited.
+Epinephrine can be repeated every 4 minutes during compressions, coinciding with the 10-second assessments between rounds of compressions.
+Vasopressin (0.6 U/kg, every 10–20 minutes) is gaining attention as a cardiovascular resuscitation drug, but experience in foals is limited, and cost is prohibitive in veterinary medicine.
 Atropine is not recommended in bradycardic newborn foals, because the bradycardia is usually secondary to hypoxia.
 Atropine can also increase myocardial oxygen debt if hypoxia is not corrected.
 Doxapram is not recommended for resuscitation of newborns, because it does not reverse secondary apnea.

-Traditionally, prematurity in horses is defined as a birth at <320 days gestation.
-However, normal gestation length ranges from 310 days to >370 days in some mares, which makes it difficult to define maturity based solely on gestational age.
+Traditionally, prematurity in horses is defined as a birth at <320 days="" gestation.="" however,="" normal="" gestation="" length="" ranges="" from="" 310="" days="" to="">370 days in some mares, which makes it difficult to define maturity based solely on gestational age.
 Premature foals are small, with a fine, silky hair coat, generalized muscle weakness, joint and tendon laxity, incomplete cuboidal bone ossification, a domed forehead, and floppy ears.
 Foals born post-term, but small, are termed dysmature.
 These foals may also exhibit the characteristic signs of prematurity.
 Dysmature foals may have been classified in the past as “small for gestational age” and are thought to have suffered from placental insufficiency.
 A postmature foal is a post-term foal that has a normal axial skeletal size but is thin to emaciated.
 The hair coat is generally long, and the teeth may have erupted in utero.
 Postmature foals are usually healthy foals that have been retained too long in utero, perhaps due to an abnormal signaling of readiness for birth.
 Postmature foals become more abnormal the longer they are maintained in utero, and they may suffer from placental insufficiency.
-They are most commonly born to mares ingesting endophyte-infested fescue (see Summer Fescue Toxicosis).

 Respiratory failure is common in these foals and is related to immaturity of the respiratory tract, poor control of respiratory vessel tone, and weak respiratory muscles, combined with poorly compliant lungs and a greatly compliant chest wall.
 It is usually not due to a surfactant deficiency.
 Most foals require oxygen supplementation and positional support for optimal oxygenation and ventilation.
 Effort must be expended to maintain these “floppy foals” in sternal recumbency.
 Some may require mechanical ventilation.